New Guidance Requires Proper Reporting With Statement Of Functional Expenses

 How To Build A Statement of Functional Expenses

 To build a statement of functional expenses, an organization must allocate costs among the different programs and supporting services categories.
-Furthermore, all costs can be allocated directly or indirectly.
+Also, all costs can be allocated directly or indirectly.

 Direct costs are those that relate to only one classification such as meals provided for an after-school program or rent for a building that is solely used for providing a specific program.
 However, indirect costs are those that apply to more than one category or would be too cumbersome to allocate directly.
 These indirect costs can include items such as rent and utilities for general buildings or depreciation and should be allocated through an appropriate basis (such as square footage for occupancy costs or salaries for benefits).